 How to Apply

-Details on how to apply can be found via the submission guidance page.
+Details on how to apply can be found via the submission space.

 Labour alone […] never varying in its own value, is alone the ultimate and real standard by which the value of all commodities can at all times and places be estimated and compared.
 It is their real price; money is their nominal price only.